RTRL.58: Orchestral Performances at the Midwest Clinic (Zabanal, 2021)

 Zabanal, J. R. A. (2021).
 An examination of orchestras and repertoire performed at the Midwest Clinic from 1990 through 2019.
 Update: Applications of Research in Music Education, 39(3), 29-38.

-What did the researchers want to know?
+What did the researcher want to know?

-What did the researchers do?
+What did the researcher do?